parraman/asm-simulator/docs/instruction-set.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Clears the Interrupt Mask Bit of the Status Register.
 When the register is cleared, the CPU interrupts are masked and, thus, disabled.
 The instruction has no operands.
+This is a priviledged instruction that can only be called when in Supervisor mode.

 +------------+-----------+-----------+---------+
 | Opcode     | Operand 1 | Operand 2 | Example |